BasharDamen/reading-notes/class-03.md

 Array is helpful and should be taken in consider whenever working with a **list** or a set of values that are **related** to each other.

 Arrays are helpful when you don't know how many items a list will contain becausem when you creat the array, you do not need to specify how many values it will hold.

+**RESOURCES :**
+1. HTML & CSS: Design and Build Websites by Jon Duckett.
+2. JavaScript & jQuery: Interactive Front-End Web Development by Jon Duckett.